 These low sugar protein muffins are made by simply adding all ingredients to a food processor and blending!
 If you don't have a food processor, then a high powdered blender will work.

-Next, pour batter into a lined muffin pan and bake at 350 degrees for 20 minutes.
+Pour batter into a lined muffin pan (10 muffins) and bake at 350 degrees for 25-28 minutes.

 How to Store and Eat Paleo Protein Muffins

-Like most Paleo baked goods, I recommend storing them in the fridge.
-However, these will keep in an air tight container at room temperature for a few days.
+Like most paleo muffins, I recommend storing these in the fridge.
+However, these will keep in an air tight container at room temperature for a couple days.

 These low carb Strawberry Protein Muffins are great for meal prep.
 Eat them as a healthy breakfast or pack them along with your lunch.

-I prefer eating these muffins alone, but they go well with many toppings too.
+I prefer eating these pea protein muffins all on their own, but they go well with many toppings too.
 For instance, slather on some nut butter or dairy free cream cheese.
 If you want more of a treat, drizzle a bit of honey on top.

 Disclaimer: I am an affiliate of Nuzest.
 If you purchase any products through these links, I get a small commission...at no extra cost to you!
 Thank you for supporting Bake It Paleo!Print